Woodinville Subdivision

 The Woodinville Subdivision was a railroad line that was formerly owned by BNSF Railway.
 It takes its name from one of its original end points in Woodinville, Washington, United States.
 The line extended approximately 42 mi in east King County and Snohomish County.
 The line's ownership was transferred in a deal involving King County and the Port of Seattle.
-After BNSF discontinuation of service, the section from Snohomish to Woodinville was operated under contract by Eastside Rail Freight, owned by Ballard Terminal Railroad and Meeker Southern.
-As of 2024, the line is officially railbanked as decided by the Surface Transportation Board.
+After BNSF discontinuation of service, the section from Snohomish to Woodinville was owned by GNP and later by Eastside Community Rail (ECYR) who contracted with Ballard Terminal Railroad Company to operate Eastside Freight Railroad.
+As of 2024, the line that was being operated by Eastside Freight railroad is now officially railbanked as decided by the Surface Transportation Board.
+The section in Renton is still in use with access to the Boeing Plant.

 Route

 The line was completed more than a century ago, between 1887 and 1904 by the Seattle, Lake Shore and Eastern Railway and by Northern Pacific Railroad.
 The northern section between present day Woodinville and Snohomish was completed in 1888 and the section between Renton and Woodinville known as "The Belt Line" was completed in 1904.
 By 1902 Northern Pacific Railroad held all interest in the line it (later became part of the Burlington Northern Railroad and then the Burlington Northern and Santa Fe).
 The route begins in the area of Renton and Tukwila, at a place called Black River Junction.
 The rails run north along the eastern shore of Lake Washington through Bellevue and several smaller cities before reaching its northern terminus in the small rural city of Snohomish.

 The railroad is mostly single tracked with a few passing sidings to allow trains to pass each other and spurs for local industries.
 It is a former Northern Pacific branch line.
 The route also includes a branch line from Woodinville to downtown Redmond; this is a remnant from which the tracks have been removed off a former Northern Pacific line to North Bend via Issaquah where the tracks have also been removed.

 A major feature of the railroad is the spectacular Wilburton Trestle, which was originally constructed in 1904.
 It was the longest wooden trestle in use in the Northwest until 2008.
 In June 2008, work commenced on the widening of I-405 south of Bellevue.
 As a result, the line was severed at the point at which it crosses the southbound lanes, just south of the railroad trestle.
 Currently there are no plans to reinstate the track now that the widening project has been completed.